Joyeta16/Goodcabs-Performance-Overview/README.md

 ## ![overview (1) (2)](https://github.com/user-attachments/assets/e81fcb5d-dffa-4698-be85-84ce874ceb84) Company Overview

-GoodCabs, established two years ago, has quickly become a leading cab service provider in India's tier-II cities.
+GoodCabs, an imaginary company established two years ago, has quickly become a leading cab service provider in India's tier-II cities.
 Unlike traditional competitors, GoodCabs is driven by a mission to empower local drivers, helping them build sustainable livelihoods within their communities while providing passengers with exceptional service.
 Operating across 10 tier-II cities, GoodCabs combines a community-focused approach with a commitment to delivering a seamless travel experience.
 It aims to solidify its position as a trusted mobility partner in underserved markets.

 ## 🔎 Problem Statement